replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

 # Installing with Automation

-This topic describes using the kots CLI to automate installation in online and air gap environments.
+This topic describes using the Replicated kots CLI to automate the installation of an application in online and air gap clusters.

 ## About Installing with Automation

-You can automate the installation of an application in your existing cluster or in a cluster that you created with the Replicated Kubernetes installer.
-To automate installation, you create an installation command with the Replicated kots CLI.
-The `kots install` command that you create depends on the type of cluster and if your installation environment has access to the internet.
+You can automate the installation of an application in your existing cluster or in a cluster that you previously created with the Replicated Kubernetes installer.
+To automate installation, you create an installation command with the Replicated kots CLI `kots install` command.

 In an automated installation, you provide all the information required to install and deploy the application with the `kots install` command, rather than providing this information in the Replicated admin console.
-For example, rather than uploading your license file in the admin console UI, you provide your license file with the `kots install` command using the `--license` flag.
+For example, rather than uploading your license file for the application in the admin console UI, you provide your license file with the `kots install` command using the `--license` flag.

+The flags that you use with the `kots install` command vary depending on the type of your cluster (existing cluster or Kubernetes installer cluster) and on the cluster's internet access (online environment or air gap environment).

 For more information about the `kots install` command, see [install](/reference/kots-cli-install) in the kots CLI documentation.